Active Substance: ritonavir

 Pharmacotherapeutic Group: Antivirals for systemic use

-Ritonavir is indicated in combination with other antiretroviral agents for the treatment of HIV-1 infected patients (adults and children of 2 years of age and older).
+Ritonavir is indicated in combination with other antiretroviral agents for the treatment of HIV-1-infected patients (adults and children of two years of age and older).

 What is Norvir?

 Norvir is a medicine that contains the active substance ritonavir.
 It is available as an oral solution (80 mg/ml), capsules (100 mg) and tablets (100 mg).

 What is Norvir used for?

 Norvir is used in combination with other anti-HIV medicines to treat patients over two years of age who are infected with human immunodeficiency virus type 1 (HIV 1), a virus that causes acquired immune deficiency syndrome (AIDS).